terryaney/KatApp.Provider/katapp documentation.md

 });
 ```

-Kaml View developers can leverage calling API endpoints as well by constructing links with appropriate attributes.
+Kaml View developers can leverage calling API endpoints as well by constructing `rbl-action-link` links with appropriate attributes.

 Attribute | Description
 ---|---